TheBlueFlame121/CTFs/README.md

 # CTFs
-Writeups of the ctfs I participated in
+Writeups of the cryptography challenges from the ctfs I participated in